 Purpose:

-A new Indie Video Game Company is building a new video game but needs to make sure they have program coding software with debugging tools good enough to hit the deadline.
+The purpose of this report is to recommend a new debugging process for Company X which is failing to meet its development timelines due to limitations with software debuggers.

 Problem:

-Company X, is a new Indie Video Game company working to build a new RPG (Role Playing Game) video game using the video game development program Unity.
-They plan to have the game finished and ready to release in the next 2 years.
+Company X is a new Indie Video Game company working to build a new RPG (Role Playing Game) video game using a video game development framework.
+They have started working with python source coding along with using a program called pygame.
+This is a program that works with python source code to create a functioning game with this specific language..
+They plan to have the game finished and ready to release in the next two years.
 With hitting this deadline, they will be able to show of this new game along with other big Indie game titles to ensure that games will give this s try.
 If they miss it, then they may not be able to get the needed feedback to make any sales or profit from the game.
-As the company goes to work and each team within the company works on their share of the game, the program developers, are having issues with error checking with the program code being created.
+As the company goes to work and each team within the company works on their share of the game, the program developers are having issues with error checking the source code being created.
 If the developers are unable to find and if all the errors and problems within the code of the game, every error can add up and the worst case is the game could be unplayable as a result.
-With wanting to make sure the deadline is met, developers of Company X want to make sure they are using program coding software with debugging tools that will allow them to check for errors within the programs as well as alert the developers, so testing can run as smoothly as possible.

 Scope:

-This report will compare the use of Unity and the built-in software Mono-Develop and Microsoft Visual Studios to see which software is better suited for the developers: using 4 criteria[reliability, educating of software usage, and cost].
+This report will compare the use of Unity and the built-in software Mono-Develop and Microsoft Visual Studios to see which software is better suited for the developers using three criteria: reliability, education of software uses and cost.

 Discussion